kkeri/metarepo/src/xp01/README.md

 > .eq c, true
 ~~~

-Locally, it is clear what happened.
+Locally, it is clear what is going on.

 ~~~
 ~a \/ c |> a